intern-jck/mock-app-etl/README.md

 #### ETL Script Process
 Process is the same for each csv.

-First, create an array of operations to send to our MongoDB using Mongoose.
+* Create an array of operations to send to our MongoDB using Mongoose.
-Then, open csv as a read stream, read each line of csv, parse each line, create operation to update one document, add operation to array, check length of array (this serves as a buffer for bulk operations) then perform all operations in array if length is reached.

-This whole process will add documents to your local MongoDB based on operations set in functions and csv data given.
-Time is tracked once the buffer limit has been reached to keep track of how long things are taking.

-The entire process should take about 20 - 30 minutes based on your system's hardware.
-However, using the basic system requirements of the course, should complete the whole ETL process in just about 30 - 40 minutes.

-Keep track of your system's resources to during the process to see how much RAM is being used.

-Note the console logs in the script.
-They are placed only where the buffer limit has been reached.
-Removing them will only improve performance in negligible amounts.
-It is useful to see them to keep track of progress.
+* open csv as a read stream,
+* Read each line of csv,
+* Parse each line,
+* Create operation to update one document,
+* Add operation to array of operations to serve as a buffer
+* Once buffer limit is reached, bulkWrite operations array
+* Repeat until entire CSV file is read

+The scripts use promises to build each collection in steps based on the CSV data.
+First the main document is created, then updated with relevant data.

+Uncomment the collection's promise chain to build the given collection.

+If you are feeling confident, the entire database can be built by refactoring the promise chain to include all of the ETL functions.
+Be careful though, there are error messages coded in but need updating to get specific error info.
+It's best to simply build each collection one at a time.